 30 Aug Effective Communication & Disarming Intense Conflict With a Loved One

-Communication is found to rapidly transform conflict and misunderstanding into trust and intimacy, thereby improving ones’ mood, self-esteem, and overall interpersonal functioning.
+Communication is found to rapidly transform conflict and misunderstanding into trust and intimacy, thereby improving one’s mood, self-esteem, and overall interpersonal functioning.
 You may be able to suddenly change the direction of your life and career by understanding effective communication strategies with a Melbourne-based psychologist at Positive Wellbeing Psychology.

-Step 1: Find some truth in what the other person is saying, even if it seems totally unreasonable or unfair.
+Step 1: Find some truth in what the other person is saying, even if it seems unreasonable or unfair.

 Step 3: Following on from here, you ask more gentle, probing questions to learn more about what the person is thinking and feeling.

 Step 4: Now it is time to let the other person know how you are feeling – but without exerting blame.
-This is probably the trickiest part to the formula.
-Try by using “I feel” statements such as “I’m also feeling upset” rather than “you” statements such as “you’re not listening”.
+This is probably the trickiest part of the formula.
+Try using “I feel” statements such as “I’m also feeling upset” rather than “you” statements such as “you’re not listening”.
 If you end up using the latter, you will find that you are going to ‘ruffle the person’s feathers and put them into defensive mode.

 Step 5: The final part of this finely structured formula would be ending the discussion by communicating a genuinely positive point about the other person, regardless of the rage you may be feeling in the heat of battle.
 Try to let the other person see you respect them, even in times of feeling great frustration.

 How would this help with my interpersonal relationships?